Gxy-2001/Gxy-2001/README.md

 </a>

 - 👋 Hi there!
 I'm Gxy.
-- 🎓 Studying Software Engineering in NJU.
+- 🎓 Studying Computer Technology in PKU.
 - 💼 Developer.
 - 🌱 Enthusiast in Cloud Native.
 - 😄 TV Series and Movies are My Favorite, Rick and Morty Especially.